newaz-aa/DL-Arsenicosis-Diagnosis/README.md

 ## Features
 - Data Curation from various sources.
 Images captured by mobile phones for arsenic-affected skin regions, along with 19 other skin lesions.
-- Training CNN and ViT architectures
+- Training CNN and Transformer architectures
-- Explains predictions using LIME
+- Explains predictions using LIME and Grad-CAM
+- External Validation
 - Web deployment using Streamlit (or Flask/Gradio) - (in progress)

 ## DL Models Deployed